First ERDAM Workshop: Zooming In, Zooming Out: Contextualising Emerging Russian Diasporas and Anti-War Activism in Larger Europe

 - Conceptual developments: Which concepts and theoretical frameworks can be used fruitfully to grasp what is going on and to open up new research questions?
 We welcome contributions discussing and applying concepts from social movements studies, diaspora studies, peace and conflict studies and related disciplines: opportunity structures, political remittances, critical junctions, de-colonial lens.

 - Historical legacies: How do historical legacies influence Russian diasporic constellations and how do host societies deal with different groups of migrants?
-Could the recent Russian migration be contextualized fruitfully by addressing previous waves of migration and Russian colonialism?
+Could the recent Russian migration be contextualised fruitfully by addressing previous waves of migration and Russian colonialism?

 - Comparative perspectives: What can we learn by comparison to other conflict-generated diasporas and their engagement, also to other diasporas from authoritarian states (such as Iran, Turkey or Azerbaijan)?